Éric Chavot: Selfridges and the Weston Family

 Chavot left the Capital in 2009 and worked with French chef Pierre Koffman at a special Pop Up restaurant on Selfridges London.
 The Capital lost both its Michelin stars when he left.
-Chavot is an occasional columnist in The Observer, and as a guest chef on Saturday Kitchen with James Martin.
+Chavot is an occasional columnist in The Observer, and was a guest chef on Saturday Kitchen with James Martin.
 He caused controversy when accidentally swearing on the programme broadcast on 23 May 2009.

 After his stint at Selfridges he spent two seasons at the exclusive Weston estate in Florida troubleshooting their restaurants and implementing processes and methods for delivering his food to the residents.

 Other restaurants

 At the start of 2013 the eponymous Brasserie Chavot in Conduit Street was launched, next to and part of the Westbury hotel.
 It received a Michelin star the following year, but closed in 2015.
 Chavot worked as the head chef of Bob Bob Cité, previously Bob Bob Ricard when he joined, from August 2017 to January 2020, citing "private, family reasons".